mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 To tackle this issue, a value for the peak needs to be imputed.
 The [peak finder](../module_docs/gapfill_peak_finder/gap-filling.md) gap-filling module.
 [//]: # (CLARIFY - LINK can be sees as a missing value approach.)
 A simple gap-filling approach is to integrate the area where the peak is expected but not detected.
 These areas usually correspond to spectral noise.
 By doing so, no bias is introduced.
-Therefore, we recommend to always run the gap filling module before the missing value imputataion.
+Therefore, we recommend to always run the gap filling module before the missing value imputation.

 The other alternative for gap filling is the [Same RT and m/z range gap filler](../module_docs/gapfill_same_mz_and_RT_range/same_mz_and_RT_range_gap_filler.md), which limits the gap fill to features within the original detected peak window.
 This leads to much cleaner results.
 :warning: However, this module causes MISSING VALUE IMPUTATION.
 For purposes of further data processing, noise should be always preferred to zero values.